Forres: History

 On 23 June 1496 King James IV of Scotland issued a Royal Charter laying down the rights and privileges that the town's people are believed to have held by an earlier charter since the reign of King David I some 300 years earlier.

 Brodie Castle, which was commissioned by Brodie family in 1567, lies to the west of the town.

 William Shakespeare's play Macbeth, first performed in 1606, locates Duncan's castle in Forres, and the Three Witches meet on moorland near the town in the third scene of the drama.

 The Dallas Dhu distillery, established in 1898, lies just south of the town; although no longer producing, the distillery is maintained in working order by Historic Environment Scotland.
 Benromach Distillery, also established in 1898, is located just north of the Forres bypass and is an active distillery with a visitors' centre.

 The Findhorn Foundation, an intentional community, was established in the town in the 1940s.
 The former RAF Forres, established during the Second World War, is located nearby.

 In January 2016, Glasgow School of Art established a campus in the town which focuses on design and innovation.

 Demography

 The population in 1841 was 2,844 inhabitants.
-It grew in the 20th century and was over 12,000 in 2011.
+It grew in the 20th century, and would later have a population of 9,296 in the 2022 Scottish census.